Shawfield Stadium: Clyde F.C.

 Clyde F.C. took over the site, previously a trotting track, in 1898, having previously been based across the River Clyde at Barrowfield Park.
 The club earned additional revenue from using Shawfield for boxing and Track and field; greyhound racing was introduced in 1932.
 Clyde's financial difficulties led to the sale of Shawfield to the Shawfield Greyhound Racing Company Ltd in 1935, but the club continued to play there as tenants.
 They invited emerging Junior team Bridgeton Waverley to play there temporarily in the 1920s.
 During the Second World War, Clyde almost had to leave Shawfield because the owners demanded the use of the stadium on Saturday afternoons.
-Eventually a compromise was reached where the stadium would be used for dog racing on alternate Saturday afternoons, allowing Clyde to play their home fixtures.
+Eventually a compromise was reached where the stadium would be used for dog racing on alternate Saturday afternoons, which enabled Clyde to continue hosting home fixtures despite logistical challenges.

 After World War II, Clyde and the other smaller clubs in the Glasgow area struggled to compete with the dominant Old Firm.
 In addition to this, many of the heavily populated tenements surrounding Shawfield (Oatlands, Hutchesontown, Dalmarnock, Bridgeton and central Rutherglen districts) had been cleared in the 1960s, reducing Clyde's support base.
 The club proposed to move to the new town of East Kilbride in 1966.
 Four years later, Clyde attempted to take over Hamilton Academical; this collapsed when four of the Hamilton directors secured a lease on Douglas Park.
 Clyde continued to play at Shawfield until 1986, when the GRA's redevelopment plans led to Clyde's eviction.
-Despite the collapse of the redevelopment plans, Clyde did not return to the ground, although this was proposed in 1988.
+Following the collapse of the redevelopment plans, Clyde did not return to the ground, although this was proposed in 1988.
 After a period of uncertainty playing at Firhill in the north of Glasgow (home of rivals Partick Thistle) and then later at Hamilton, Clyde eventually accepted an offer from the town of Cumbernauld to move to what became Broadwood Stadium.